Trading practices that won’t get you far at Fintokei

 Why aren’t these practices allowed in Fintokei?

 It’s crucial to understand that our business relies on the expertise of conscientious and trustworthy traders.
-We aim to replicate the trades of top performers in real market conditions and profit from their success.
+We aim to monetize the trading data provided by our clients in the real market.
 Additionally, we’re keen on offering professional partnerships to these traders.

 Given that the trading practices outlined in this article often resemble gambling or even fraud, they simply don’t fit our model.
 So beware of engaging in such practices as it can put you in a risk of losing your account or breaching a trading challenge.